European Professional Basketball League: Swiss Alpines

 The Alpines, who finished third, were based in Geneva but also played games in Lausanne, Martigny and Neuchâtel.

 Banker A.J.
 Smith and rice farmer B.C.
 Kirkland from Oak Grove, Louisiana were the team owners.

 Dean Kirkpatrick, formerly a director of sports development at the University of Houston was general manager while former Nicholls State coach Jack Holley coached the team.
 Shaler Halimon starred for the team with 20 points a game, also in the team were George Reynolds and Dennis Van Zant.

 Format

 Each team would play the others ten times (five at home and five away) for a total of forty games per team.
 League play would have ended by 30 May and playoffs were then to be held in June though no details were given as to how teams would qualify.
 Teams would then have played exhibition games in July.

 Rules

 The EPBL followed the same rules as the American Basketball Association (ABA) and effectively copied its rule book word for word, it even employed former ABA referees such as Ken Sussman.
 It was played in four-quarters of 12 minutes each, used a 30-second shot clock and notably included the ABA's three-point field goal.
 Players were sent off after 6 personal fouls, however players could be allowed to stay on court if they conceded extra free throws to the opposing team for each foul from that point onwards.
 There were also white cards given to players, who then had to leave the court for two minutes.

-One of the main differences was practical, the key wasn't rectangular but trapezoidal as that was the standard used in every European court.
+One of the main differences was practical, the key was not rectangular but trapezoidal as that was the standard used in every European court.

 Player registration

 FIBA imposed stringent restrictions on the players EPBL clubs were able to sign, the most restrictive being the minimum age limit of 30 for European players (or alternatively players needed to have stopped playing for five years) which meant that only one of the sixty players was European, 36-year-old former Belgian international Willy Steveniers.
 In addition any European player over the age of 30 could be retained by national federations if they planned to use him as part of their national team.
 EPBL clubs were also forbidden from signing any American player contracted to an amateur European side.
 Any player who participated in the league would be banned for life from participating in amateur basketball thereafter, this was the case for Steveniers right after he played his first game.